timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 r(s^*,a^*) + \gamma \sum_{s'} \lambda(s') \cdot P(s' \mid s^*,a^*) + \eta(s^*, a^*)
 $$

-This is the same as earlier version. \eta is a slack variable again.
+Same as earlier version. $\eta$ is a slack variable.

 #### Conditions from $\delta(s^*)$